 Logitech (LOGI) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the maker of keyboards, webcams and other computer accessories had gained 21.92% over the past month, outpacing the Computer and Technology sector's gain of 7.19% and the S&P 500's gain of 2.11% in that time.
+Prior to today's trading, shares of the maker of keyboards, webcams and other computer accessories had gained 17.32% over the past month.
+This has outpaced the Computer and Technology sector's gain of 6.01% and the S&P 500's gain of 1.35% in that time.

 Wall Street will be looking for positivity from LOGI as it approaches its next earnings report date.
 The company is expected to report EPS of $0.83, up 29.69% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.15 billion, up 45.2% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $1.15 billion, up 45.2% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.52 per share and revenue of $5.33 billion.
-These totals would mark changes of -29.6% and +1.5%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.52 per share and revenue of $5.33 billion, which would represent changes of -29.6% and +1.5%, respectively, from the prior year.

 Investors might also notice recent changes to analyst estimates for LOGI.
-Recent revisions tend to reflect the latest near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 LOGI is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that LOGI has a Forward P/E ratio of 28.56 right now.
-This represents a premium compared to its industry's average Forward P/E of 13.25.
+Valuation is also important, so investors should note that LOGI has a Forward P/E ratio of 28.35 right now.
+Its industry sports an average Forward P/E of 12.74, so we one might conclude that LOGI is trading at a premium comparatively.

 Click to get this free report